mattpe/wtmp/docs/03-javascript-week-3.md

 1. Add `icon.png` file into `assets/` folder.
 Any png with size 512x512 pixels will do
 1. Use your responsive/mobile html/css layout
-1. build, upload to the web server and test home screen installation with a mobile device
+1. Build and publish your app: (`npm run build`), upload contents of the `dist/` folder to the web server (e.g. _users.metropolia.fi_) and test home screen installation with a mobile device
     - use _https_ protocol and a PWA capable browser (e.g.Chrome)
+    - NOTE: check that the relative paths of _manifest.xxxxx.json_ in _dist/index.html_ and icon files in _manifest.xxxxx.json_ are injected/generated correctly before uploading

 **Note:** When you want to continue developing your app's features without the PWA functionality e.g. in other branch, you must clear browser's cache and unregister the service worker.
 Check Chrome dev tools docs: [Debug Progressive Web Apps](https://developer.chrome.com/docs/devtools/progressive-web-apps/)